 The positive momentum underpinning the global economy looks set to continue in 2018.
-Unlike last year, however, continued growth may see inflation start to rise back to normal levels across developed markets.
+However, unlike last year, continued growth may see inflation start to rise back to normal levels across developed markets.
 This should drive both policy rates and bond yields higher.
 Although rising rates alone will not derail the global economy, they could trigger a rise in market volatility.